How much will be paid

 There is no standard specification for building restoration and all work will be tailored to the individual site.
-A specification will need to be agreed with Natural England.
+A specification will need to be agreed with the relevant National Park adviser and Natural England.

-Guidance on restoring and repairing historic buildings will be available in 2016.
+Guidance on restoring and repairing historic buildings is available in the historic buildings restoration grant manual and through your National Park local adviser.
 It will explain which work is eligible and the repair principles to follow.

 This item cannot be used for management plans for historic building restoration - use PA2 - Feasibility study.

 Historic England has a guide to restoring and maintaining historic farm buildings.